GoogleCloudPlatform/endpoints-codelab-android/README.md

 [`snippets/` directory](./snippets/EndpointsTaskBagImpl.java) of the codelab archive.

-The very last step is to switch the Android client to use this subclass implementation.
+The **very last step** is to switch the Android client to use this new subclass implementation.
 This is done in the `TaskBagFactory` class.
 Simply replace:

 `return new TaskBagImpl(sharedPreferences, localFileTaskRepository, null);`